Overview of the Sissela Bok Ethics and Population Research Prize

 The Harvard Center for Population and Development Studies is proud to offer the Sissela Bok Ethics and Population Research Prize.
 A $5,000 prize is awarded biennially in the form of a research/travel grant to a doctoral student, postdoctoral fellow or untenured faculty member at Harvard who has incorporated ethical considerations into their population science research.
 The Prize is named after longtime Harvard Pop Center member Sissela Bok, a philosopher, ethicist, and writer who has spent her renowned career exploring both personal moral obligations, as well as those of societies as a whole.

-The application process involves submitting a one–page letter that includes a description of research that incorporates high standards of ethics considerations and a brief explanation of the ethical problem(s) germane to the research, along with a CV.
+The application process involves submitting a onepage letter that includes a description of research that incorporates high standards of ethics considerations and a brief explanation of the ethical problem(s) germane to the research, along with a CV.
 Recipients are selected by a small committee within the HCPDS.
 The call for applications is announced via the Harvard Pop Center website, and its e-newsletter.

 Winners of the Sissela Bok Ethics and Population Research Prize

 Britta Clark is a doctoral student in philosophy at Harvard University.
 She holds an MA in philosophy from the University of Otago in Dunedin, New Zealand, and a BA in philosophy and environmental studies from Bates College in Lewiston, Maine.
 Her research interests include social and political philosophy, climate change ethics, environmental ethics, intergenerational justice, and collective responsibility.
 The working title of her in-process dissertation is: “Intergenerational Justice in an Unjust World.”
 In particular, Clark is exploring whether proposed technological responses to climate change, such as ‘solar geoengineering,’ or a more economic strategy that involves the ‘degrowth’ of certain sectors that contribute to emissions both satisfy the demands of ‘intergenerational justice.’
-She plans to use the prize funds for conference travel to present her work.
+She used the prize funds for conference travel to present her work.

 Keona J. Wynne was a first-year doctoral student in the Population Health Sciences PhD program at the Harvard T.H.
 Chan School of Public Health when she was awarded the Bok Prize.
 She used the funds to further her work on better understanding and clarifying the concepts around personal responsibility for health (“lifestyle theory”) and how they interact with social determinants of health.
 Wynne earned a Bachelor of Science in biology from Howard University in Washington, DC, and a master’s degree in bioethics from Harvard before beginning her PhD program in the social and behavioral sciences field of study.